ABRock20/The-Pong-Game/README.md

 python pong_game.py
 ```
 ## Controls:
-<ul>Player 1: Use the W and S keys to move the paddle up and down</ul>
+- Player 1: Use the W and S keys to move the paddle up and down
-<ul>Player 2: Use the Up and Down arrow keys to move the paddle up and down</ul>
+- Player 2: Use the Up and Down arrow keys to move the paddle up and down